wp-plugins/ik-facebook/readme.txt

 Try using the "No Style" theme -- this will output everything in a list.
 You can also turn off the Like Button, Feed Title, and Profile Pic to have it look more like a list of posts.

+= I Want Even More Themes To Choose From For My Feed =

+The Pro version of IK Facebook has tons of themes!  [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")

 = I Want All To Show The Number of Likes In My Facebook Feed! =

 The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")